nuzlyazhar/weatherapi/README.md

 ## Potential Improvements and Future Enhancements
 Given more time, the following additions and improvements could be made to further enhance the application:

-### Enhanced Test Coverage:
+### Profiles:
-- Add env specific properties and use spring profiles
+- Add env specific properties and use spring profiles, also for tests

 ### Enhanced Test Coverage:
 - Add integration tests, using SpringBoot support for Testcontainers (Use @ServiceConnection, @GenericContainers)